buildfirst/buildfirst/ch02/08_timestamp-task/README.md

 # Timestamp Task

-This example showcases how to write your own Grunt tasks, as discussed in chapter 2 of the book.
+This example showcases how to write your own Grunt tasks, as discussed in Chapter 2 of the book.

 To run this example, write the following in your terminal: